elasticpath/html5-reference-storefront/README.md

 Once those are installed, proceed to install the HTML5 Reference Storefront and then run it either **locally** or **remotely**.

 **NOTE:** Due to <a href="http://en.wikipedia.org/wiki/Cross-origin_resource_sharing">CORS</a>, you must set up a proxy to handle the requests between Cortex API and HTML5 Storefront.
 We use Apache HTTP Server 2.4 in the instructions below.
-For convience/reference, we provide pre-configured Apache config files that you can copy over.
+For convenience/reference, we provide pre-configured Apache config files you can copy over to your local Apache deployment.
-You can use your own proxy, but Apache HTTP Server is the only server we test.
+Any proxy works, but Apache HTTP Server is the only server we test.

 <h3>Installing HTML5 Reference Storefront</h3>
 <ol>